-As a result, the proponent did not anticipate any adverse effects to migratory birds or species at risk in addition to those evaluated in the environmental assessment.
+The proponent does not anticipate any adverse effects to migratory birds or species at risk in addition to those evaluated in the environmental assessment.

+The ORAR is currently being used for mine site reclamation, care, and maintenance activities, as well as for forestry purposes, and activities of local Indigenous communities.
 Environment and Climate Change Canada (ECCC) noted the proponent's lack of information on its methodology used to assess effects of proposed changes, and a lack of available traffic data for traffic levels on the ORAR.
 ECCC recommended that information on methodology used to assess the risk of wildlife mortality as a result of increased traffic should be provided.
-In addition, in order to provide a better view of risks to migratory birds and species at risk on the ORAR, ECCC recommended that the proponent install additional camera traps to monitor wildlife activity to provide a better view of risks to migratory birds and species at risk on the ORAR.
-ECCC also recommended that additional mitigation measures, including culverts, ramps, and fences, be implemented if there is road mortality risk for the Western Toad and small mammals.
+In addition, in order to provide a better view of risks to migratory birds and species at risk on the ORAR, ECCC recommended that the proponent install additional camera traps to monitor wildlife activity to provide a better view of risks to migratory birds and species at risk along snow banks on the ORAR.
+Additionally, ECCC recommended that the proponent conduct camera checks on a bi-weekly basis over the winter months on the ORAR.
+1